MLeidel/myc/README.md

 <a name="string_rsz"></a>
 ### string string_rsz(string s, size_t length)
->Returns a pointer to a new string allocated
+>Returns a new string variable re-allocated
-to size _length_ and initialized with
-all _fill_ character.
-Uses the _string_ struct.
+from an existing string.

 ```c
     string s = string_def(10, '\0');